GozieUdemba/NewIntrotoGithub/Introtogithub.md

 ### **Why GitHub**

 Github has superior version control attributes.
 Software developers can branch a project, work on it independently online or offline and merge the project.
 Changes to a project can also be tracked.
-GitHub has a user friendly interface and makes it easy for even new coders and more experienced ones to use Git for version control and collaboration.
+GitHub has a user friendly interface and makes it easy for even new coders and more experienced ones to use [Git](https://git-scm.com/) for version control and collaboration.

 ### **Git vs GitHub**

 Git is a version control tool that allows the users to modify their work and to track the modifications.
-GutHub is a cloud platform that allows hosting and management of Git repositories.
+GitHub is a cloud platform that allows hosting and management of Git repositories.
 Both Git and GitHub provide software programmers with version control capabilities which allow the programmers to work on a project at the same time without botching the entire project.
 GitHub takes it a step further by also providing storage capacity for the projects being worked on.
 It is also a platform for developers to showcase their work.

 ### **Clone : How to clone a repository**